 Indoor Rock Climbing at Elevation Place

-There are climbing areas suitable for nearly every age and physical ability; for those who have little or no experience, lessons are available.
+There are climbing areas suitable for nearly every age and physical ability; lessons are available for those with little or no experience.

 Professional daycare, staffed by fully qualified and experienced employees, is available on site as well.